 Towns: Andrews – Greeleyville – Hemingway – Kingstree – Lane – Stuckey

-Williamsburg County is situated at the southern tip of Pee Dee Country and olds treasures of historical interests dating back to the 1700’s.
-Kingstree was settled in 1732 when Calvinists from ireland built clay shelters on the banks of the Black River at “the King’s Tree,” a tall white pine used as the mast for royal ships.
-The town now offers some of the state’s most beautiful and historical buildings, including the Robert Mills courthouse and Thorntree, believed to be the oldest house in the area.
-The history of the county covers both Revolutionary and Civil War times and is reflected in preserved buildings and in the County Museum.
-Traversed by the Black River, the county offers excellent fishing and outdoor activities and the area‘s natural beauty compliments important remnants of history.
+Williamsburg County is situated at the southern tip of the Pee Dee and holds treasures of historical interests dating back to the 1700s.
+Kingstree was settled in 1732 when Calvinists from Ireland built clay shelters on the banks of the Black River at “the King’s Tree,” a tall white pine used as the mast for royal ships.